Last Updated on February 21, 2021 by queenie mak

 - Milk pudding rolls – a moist sponge cake with milk pudding and different fruit flavours

-Yilan Guide: Things to do in Yilan County
+Yilan Attractions: 46 Best Things to do in Yilan Taiwan

 Yilan County is on the east side of Taiwan and covers the majority of the northeast part of the country.
 While there are many townships in Yilan County, the majority of attractions are in Toucheng Township, Jiaoxi Township, Yilan City, Luodong Township and Su’ao Township.
 And I will list all the best things to do in each of these townships.

 All the Yilan attractions are pinned in the five interactive maps below.
 Follow the numbers, and you can see the description for each activity.
-And you can find more information about each attraction by clicking on the individual pin.
+And you can find more information about each attraction by clicking on the individual pin on the map.

 Things to do in Toucheng Township